-The Cement Industry in India is among the core Industries that is vital for economic growth and development.
-Ever since the Industry was delicensed in 1991, there has been remarkable growth that metamorphosed it to a globally competitive Market, making India the second largest producer of cement after China in the world.
-Cement is the basic building material and is used extensively in urban housing, industrial sector and infrastructure development.
+The Cement Industry in India is among the eight core Industries that is vital for economic growth and development.
+Ever since the Industry was delicensed in 1991, there has been remarkable growth that metamorphosed it to a globally competitive market, making India the second largest producer of cement after China in the world.
+Cement is the basic building material and is used extensively in housing, industrial sector and infrastructure development.
 It has become synonymous with construction activity and the per capita consumption of cement is accepted as an important indicator of the country's economic growth.

 In terms of quality, technology, productivity and efficiency, India compares well with the best in the world.
 The demand for cement is closely linked to the overall economic growth, particularly the housing and infrastructure sector.
 The recent government thrust on housing and infrastructure development augurs well for the industry.
 However, the per capita consumption of cement in India still remains substantially low at about 195 kg when compared with the developed world or world average which stands at about 500 kg.
-The Indian Cement Industry plays a key role in the national economy, not only by substantial revenue generating State and Central Governments but also as a key industry that generates maximum employment directly or indirectly.
+The Indian Cement Industry plays a key role in the national economy, not only by generating substantial revenue for State and Central Governments but also as a key industry that generates maximum employment directly or indirectly.
 India has a lot of potential for development in the Infrastructure and Construction Sector and the Cement Sector is poised for a positive growth in the days ahead.
-Some of the recent major government initiatives, such as, development of smart cities are expected to provide a major boost to the sector.
+Some of the recent major government initiatives, such as, Housing for all, concrete Highways, Dedicated fright corridors, clean India Mission, ultra Mega power Projects, waterways, development of smart cities are expected to provide a major boost to the sector.